-Hayley Skinner is an Associate Member of the Chartered Institute of Legal Executives and has over 14 years’ specialist knowledge of criminal law.
+Hayley Skinner is a Graduate Member of the Chartered Institute of Legal Executives (GCILEX) and has over 14 years’ specialist knowledge of criminal law.
 Hayley obtained her degree in Law from Staffordshire University and obtained her Police Station Accreditation in 2012.
-Hayley has a wealth of knowledge and experience having dealt with clients accused of the most serious offences such as terrorism, murder, large scale fraud and dishonesty, rape, robbery and burglary.
+Hayley has a wealth of knowledge and experience having dealt with clients accused of the most serious offences such as terrorism, murder, large scale fraud, dishonesty, rape, robbery and burglary.
 Hayley has a keen eye for detail and a particular interest in police station work and serious complex cases and prides herself on going the extra mile for her clients.

 Jonathan is a member of the criminal investigations defence team here at Crown Defence.
 Jonathan represents clients from the initial stages in the police stations through the court process.

 Jonathan is police station accredited to provide representation at the police station and is an experienced barrister, having been called to the Bar in 1999.

 He specialises in defending serious criminal offences and has proved himself in ensuring that digital evidence is always properly served to ensure that clients are given the tools to properly instruct experts where required and build robust defences, with a focus on detail.
 Jonathan has represented clients in the most serious of allegations at the police station, including sexual offences and terrorism.

 Jonathan is also a member of Kenworthy’s Chambers, he also receives instructions in relation to regulatory offences, especially concerning the New Roads and Street Works Act and has travelled the country successfully defending utility companies.
 Here at Crown Defence we are experienced in regulatory and company offences, Jonathan is an asset to the developing corporate defence team.